 The five core courses (3-credits each) in this program are sequenced to provide an intense immersion in a dynamic online environment and culminates in an online teaching practicum.
 Prime candidates for the OTLGC program are individuals with a need to explore online teaching and learning techniques and the willingness to engage in collaborative learning projects.

 Current NMSU graduate students can take the OTLGC program.
 However, the decision about if and how OTL courses factor into a degree plan, or not, is decided by the department issuing the graduate degree.
 It’s highly recommended you meet with your graduate advisor before you start the OTLGC program.
 You will either have to complete the OTLGC before or during the same semester you complete your graduate degree.
 If you start the OTLGC during your graduate degree program you cannot complete the OTLGC after completing your graduate degree.
 If you start the OTLGC program after completing your graduate degree, there isn’t a conflict.

 Quality Matters (QM) is a nationally-recognized peer review process that certifies the quality of online and blended course design.
 The five OTL core courses, EDLT 560, 575, 580, 590, & 592 , undergo the QM Review process and are all Quality Matters Recognized Courses.

 Benefits from earning a Graduate Certificate in Online Teaching and Learning include:

-- A foundation of theoretical and practical information, and
+- A foundation of theoretical and practical information

 Can the OTLGC program be taken as part of a Masters degree program?
 Doctoral program?

 Yes, The OTL Graduate Certificate can be obtained while enrolled in another graduate program; see the Application information section.
-This program is now also being offered as an emphasis in the College of Education’s Master of Arts in Education.
+This program is also offered as an option in the College of Education’s Master of Arts in Education.
 See Master of Arts in Education with a Graduate Certificate in Online Teaching and Learning for more information.